The Idol (1966 film): Critical reception

 The Monthly Film Bulletin wrote: "Gloomy psychological melodrama with meaningful undertones attached to a banal and superficial script which leaves many problems unsolved.
 The mother-son relationship, for example, is never explored in any detail, although it is central to the film.
 Nor does the script allow the cast much opportunity to be convincing since characterisation seems to be motivated solely by the plot.
 The London locations are indifferently shot, and even John Dankworth's music fails to enliven the proceedings."

+Kine Weekly wrote: "This is a story of almost unrelieved gloom surrounding mostly unpleasant people, but its preoccupation with sex is sure to earn an audience.
+Seamy attraction."

+Boxoffice wrote: "Audiences who dote on sex-saturated screen fare will get their money's worth from The Idol, for Daniel Petrie's direction leaves nothing to the imagination, except total nudity, during the older woman's seduction – a scene that is bound to create an uproar of criticism from morally minded members of the community.
+Black and white photography by Ken Higgins is excellent and John Dankworth's sombre musical score matches the mood of the Leonard Lightstone production."

 Variety wrote: "The Leonard Lightstone production is burdened with frequent static in its development of characters and a rambling narrative further reduces dramatic impact. ...
 Lightstone has given impressive physical backing to his production, capturing the feeling of London, which Ken Higgins limns in his sensitive photography, but characters lack much interest."

 Leslie Halliwell said: "Stupefyingly boring generation gap sex drama."